List of Marvel Comics characters: N: Other versions of Neutron

 Neutron appears with other members of the Imperial Guard in Last Planet Standing #1 (July 2006).

 Neutron in other media

 Neutron appears as a mini-boss in Marvel: Ultimate Alliance, voiced by James Sie.
-He fights the heroes alongside Hussar on board a Shi'ar warship after Deathbird had overthrown Lilandra Neramani.

 Nezarr the Calculator

+Nezarr the Calculator is a fictional character appearing in American comic books published by Marvel Comics.

 Nezarr the Calculator is a Celestial who is a mathematician and possesses the ability to project illusions.